Cornell-MAE-UG/fa25-portfolio-ajd323/_pages/cv.md

   *Coordinated electromechanical research for an early point-of-care, volumetric blood flow device with Dr. Yi-Xian Qin*
   - Synthesized a wearable device for fixturing ultrasound transducers, manufacturing 50+ PLA parts with modular sizing
   - Designed a custom 2-Layer PCB to interface with pressure & ultrasonic sensors for an electrically operational board
-  - Formulated carotid artery FEA for applanation tonometry to estimate arterial deformation & pressure with < 5% error

 ---

 #### Work Experience